VictoriaMetrics/VictoriaMetrics/README.md

 Sometimes it is necessary to trigger compactions for old partitions.
 For instance, in order to free up disk space occupied by [deleted time series](#how-to-delete-time-series).
 In this case forced compaction may be initiated on the specified per-month partition by sending request to `/internal/force_merge?partition_prefix=YYYY_MM`, where `YYYY_MM` is per-month partition name.
 For example, `http://victoriametrics:8428/internal/force_merge?partition_prefix=2020_08` would initiate forced merge for August 2020 partition.
-The call to `/internal/force_merge` returns immediately, while the corresponding forced merges continues running in background.
+The call to `/internal/force_merge` returns immediately, while the corresponding forced merge continues running in background.

 Forced merges may require additional CPU, disk IO and storage space resources.
 It is unnecessary to run forced merge under normal conditions, since VictoriaMetrics automatically performs [optimal merges in background](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282)